Skip to main content

 Did you know?

-🔬 Miniscule plastic pieces
+🔬 Minuscule plastic pieces

 • Microplastics are fragments of any type of plastic smaller than 5 millimetres